asazycat/GameBrain/README.md

 ## 🔗 Live Demo
 👉 [game-brain.vercel.app](https://game-brain.vercel.app)

-Username: DemoUserAuthor
-Password: demouser

 Note: HTTP 402 error for games tab means tokens have expired, meaning the api key in public/apiKey.ts would have to be replaced with another.
 This can be done by obtaining one from https://gamebrain.co/api/docs/quickstart

 ## 📦 Local SetUp and Installation